As you get older it is thought your arteries naturally begin to harden and narrow, leading to atherosclerosis.

 - High-density lipoprotein (HDL) is mostly made up of protein, plus a small amount of fat.
 This type of cholesterol can help to reduce any blockage in your arteries, so it is often referred to as 'good cholesterol'.

-Most of the cholesterol that your body needs is manufactured by your liver.
-However, if you eat foods that are high in saturated fat, the fat is broken down into LDL ('bad cholesterol').
+Most of the cholesterol your body needs is manufactured by your liver.
+However, if you eat foods high in saturated fat, the fat is broken down into LDL ('bad cholesterol').

 - processed meat

-The LDL cholesterol sticks to your artery walls in the form of fatty deposits which, over time, gradually build up, narrowing, or completely blocking, your blood supply.
+The LDL cholesterol sticks to your artery walls in the form of fatty deposits which, over time, gradually build up and reduce, or completely block, your blood supply.
 The fatty deposits are also known as plaques or atheroma.

 As well as a high-fat diet, a lack of regular exercise, being obese and drinking excessive amounts of alcohol can also increase the levels of LDL cholesterol in your body.
 The medical term for having high cholesterol is hyperlipidemia.

 Smoking can damage the walls of your arteries.
-If your arteries are damaged by smoking, blood cells, known as platelets, will form at the site of the damage to try to repair it.
+If your arteries are damaged by smoking then blood cells, known as platelets, will clump together at the site of the damage to try to repair it.
 This can cause your arteries to narrow.

 Smoking also decreases the blood's ability to carry oxygen around your body, which increases the chances of a blood clot occurring.